-The IT Appreciation Program is an OCIO sponsored program that enables you to appreciate someone who makes your workday better.
-This program makes it easy, fun and meaningful to recognize your colleague, manager, or student employee who is working to reimagine IT.
+The IT Appreciation Program is a program sponsored by the Office of the CIO that enables you to appreciate someone who makes your workday better.
+This program makes it easy, fun, and meaningful to recognize your colleague, manager, or student employee who is working to reimagine IT.

 How does the program work?